 The Healthy Ecosystems, Healthy People Initiative

-In 2025, EHN launched the Healthy Ecosystems, Healthy People Initiative to help strengthen the evidence base for how conserving biodiversity and restoring ecosystems can positively influence human health.
-This initiative aims to demonstrate that ecological restoration can deliver positive public and clinical health outcomes, supporting the development of actionable recommendations and strategies to increase the amount and effectiveness of restoration being undertaken globally.
+In 2025, EHN launched the Healthy Ecosystems, Healthy People Initiative to help strengthen the evidence base for how conserving biodiversity and restoring ecosystems may influence human health.

 Through the EHN global action network, member organizations, institutions, and sites are working together to collaborate, secure funding, exchange knowledge, and promote education—activating pilot projects that demonstrate how to foster both healthy environments and healthy people concurrently.